DylanYu/tail/README.md

 Use Java RandomAccessFile to seek to the end of file, and use Java WatchService to monitor the file.
 When the file is modified, we move forward the point until we meet the new end of file.

+## Command line parser

+We use Apache Commons CLI to implement the parser